rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/index.md

 * The group should be related to Rocky Linux, a use-case for Rocky Linux or Enterprise Linux, or related to Enterprise Linux as a whole
 * There must be feedback and control into the Rocky Linux community
 * All communication as to the work of the SIG should be public - Some matters may have to be private, and as such should be out of band
     * It is expected that each SIG will have a public channel as `SIG/name` in mattermost.
-Optionally an IRC or Matrix channel can also be assigned.
+Optionally an IRC channel can also be assigned.
 * Code produced within the SIG must be compatible with a FOSS license presently used by Rocky Linux - If a new license is wanted, consult with Release Engineering/Core or the `~Legal` channel in mattermost.
 * All documentation and information of the SIG should be on a wiki produced in the [RESF Git Service](https://git.resf.org).
 * All documentation produced within the SIG must be a compatible documentation license